ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

 This includes everything we will need to compose a MIDI score.

-But we need to synchronize the two patterns, so that they are played simultaneously:
+But we need to synchronize the patterns so that they are played simultaneously:

     $d->sync(
         \&drums,